DFCA: Decentralized Federated Clustering Algorithm: Conclusion

 \section{Conclusion}

-In this work, we introduced DFCA, a fully serverless method inspired by IFCA, that allows cluster-specific models to emerge and propagate through heterogeneous, sparse peer-to-peer networks.
+\paragraph{Conclusion} In this work, we introduced DFCA, a fully serverless method inspired by IFCA, that allows cluster-specific models to emerge and propagate through heterogeneous, sparse peer-to-peer networks.
 By employing a sequential running-average aggregation scheme, DFCA leverages stable learning with high clustering accuracy in heterogeneous environments where centralized methods are impractical.
 Our experimental results demonstrate that DFCA achieves performance comparable to centralized IFCA while operating under decentralized communication constraints, and it consistently outperforms decentralized FedAvg with momentum and FedSPD.
-Furthermore, the sequential aggregation rule principally allows DFCA to operate asynchronously, making it well-suited for real-world networks with irregular connectivity and message delays.

-Looking ahead, future work could investigate scaling DFCA to larger, non-IID datasets and analyzing the method with asynchronous model updates.